Beginning-iOS/tip_calculator/README.markdown

 ### Doing

+- add tip percentage cell
+  - keep an array of billAmounts

+### Do

+### Done

 - add TableView
 - use a TableViewController
 - add a Header

-### Do

 - create cell and class for bill amount row
 - display it

-### Done